maptv/decalendar/docs/decalendar.md

 #### Workdays {#sec-work}

 The Gregorian calendar has many more workdays, 260 in common years and 261 in leap year.
 Despite having many fewer workdays and many more restdays, workers following `Decalendar` would actually spent slightly more time at work overall, because the `Decalendar` workday goes from `Dot 3` to `Dot 7` and thus is 6.6̅ `cents` (96 minutes) longer than the typical 9-to-5 work schedule (`Dot 375` to `Dot 7083̅`).
+In other words, this work schedule is starts 75 `mils` earlier than 9AM (`Dot 375`) and ends 8.3̅ `mils` earlier than 5PM (`Dot 7083̅`).
 In a typical 40-hour workweek, workers spend 23.80952381 `cents` per day at work on average, which adds up to 8.6̅ `deks` (260*8/240) per common year and 8.7 `deks` (261*8/240) per leap year.
 In contrast, workers following `Decalendar` spend 24 `cents` per day at work on average, which totals up to 8.76 `deks` (219*.04) spent at work every year.
-By default, `Decalendar` compensates for having more restdays with longer workdays.
+The default approach of `Decalendar` is to  compensate for having more restdays with longer workdays.

 #### Schedules {#sec-sched}

 If necessary, the length of the workday and the number of workdays in the `dek` can be adjusted according to different schedules.
-Each half of the `dek` is called a `pent` (`pentaday`) and can have its own schedule.
+Each half of the `dek` is called a `pent` (`pentaday`) and can have its own `pently` schedule.
 The expectation is that workers will work for 12 `dimes` per `pent`.
 It is possible to split those 12 `dimes` over the course of 5, 4, 3, or 2 days in each `pent`.
 The table below displays how the number of workdays and restdays in a `pent` affects the start time, end time, and duration of the workday.
-The different schedules are named after the number of workdays per `pent`.
-The default schedule, `Schedule 3`, has 3 workdays and 2 restdays in each `pent`.
+The different `pently` schedules are named after the number of workdays per `pent`.
+The default `pently` schedule, `Schedule 3`, has 3 workdays and 2 restdays in each `pent`.
 Each `Schedule 3` workday starts at `Dot 3`, ends at `Dot 7`, and lasts 4 `dimes`.

 | workdays | restdays | start | end | duration |
 | -------- | -------- | ----- | --- | -------- |